 - Do you really need estate planning?
 Yes!
 Even if your estate is small, you still want someone to receive your assets when you pass away or make health care decisions for you if you become unable to do so.
 Everyone needs estate planning to manage their estate and handle the distribution of their assets in the best way.
 If you don’t have a plan, a court may appoint someone you didn’t even know to handle the distribution of your assets—and relatives you may not want inheriting your assets may have a right to them unless you plan who will inherit your assets ahead of time.

 If you want to set up an estate plan in Georgia but you don’t know where to start, call Peachtree City estate attorney Shane Smith today who can answer any additional questions you may have and help you create a trust and will to meet your needs.
-The Law Offices of Shane Smith can help with your estate planning needs and can be reached at (770) 487-8999 today.
+Shane Smith Law can help with your estate planning needs and can be reached at (770) 487-8999 today.